renn-es/renn.es/content/_index.md

 <!-- ![](/penguin_in_space.png) -->

-*Renn.es* is a non-profit [tilde community](https://tildeverse.org/) running on Debian Linux.
+*Renn.es* is a non-profit stared GNU/Linux system.

 Everything is set up focused on security, simplicity and minimalism.
-We use it for our daily computing tasks like programming, writing mails, maintaining a website, syncing files, etc.

-We like doing things the "old school" way: here you won't see a Nextcloud instance or the like.
-We prefer writing plain text files and syncing them with tools that comply to the UNIX philosophy: do one thing and do it well.
+We provide both services which can be accessed from a web browser, and Linux shell accounts which you can SSH into.

+Here are some use cases for a shell account:
+- messing around and learning about Linux
+- hosting a website, by `rsync`ing static, probably automatically generated content from your computer
+- storing (a reasonable amount of) files

 If you want an account on this server, just send us an email at <admin@renn.es>.